Kernix13/beginner-git-commands/README.md

 **ANSWER**: #1 is necessary for the clone to fetch the files. #4 is optional.
 Use #2 & #3 with caution - read up on them.

+**Note**: 'git fetch`is used to fetch all objects from the remote repo that don’t currently reside in the local working directory.
+You'll also often see`git fetch origin`.

 Finally, check the branch you are on, create a new branch matching your contribution, make your changes then check the status, add the changes, commit the changes, and finally push:

 ```